-Liabilities are recognized for amounts to be paid in the future for services received, whether billed by the suppliers or not.
-These are initially recognized at fair value and subsequently at amortized cost using the effective interest rate method.
+Liabilities are recognised for amounts to be paid in the future for services received, whether billed by the suppliers or not.
+These are initially recognised at fair value and subsequently at amortised cost using the effective interest rate method.

 4.4 Provisions